MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-shared-device-mode.md

 ---
-title: "Tutorial: Implement shared-device mode with the Microsoft Authentication Library (MSAL) for Android"
+title: "Tutorial: Add shared-device mode support to your Android application"
 description: In this tutorial, you learn how to set up an Android application to run in shared device mode.
 manager: CelesteDG
 author: henrymbuguakiarie
 ms.author: henrymbugua
 ms.date: 08/19/2024
-ms.reviewer: negoe, dmwendia, akgoel ms.service: identity-platform
+ms.reviewer: amgusain, dmwendia, akgoel ms.service: msal
+ms.subservice: msal-android
 ms.topic: tutorial

 #Customer intent: As an Android developer, I want to learn how to enable shared-device mode for an Android app, so that I can configure Android devices to be shared by multiple employees and provide Microsoft Identity backed management of the device.
 ---